boschresearch/blech-doc/website/content/en/docs/user-manual/declarations.md

 Note that `add` omits an output list and `A` does not declare any return type.
 We call functions or activities that do not return anything "void" but unlike C we do not have a void type in the language.

-The `@[EntryPoint]` annotation tells the compiler that `A` is the main program of this file.
-Every Blech file must have precisely one entry point activity.
+The `@[EntryPoint]` annotation tells the compiler that `A` is the main program.
+Every Blech program must have precisely one entry point activity.
-_(That is until we have a module system that allows to write libraries that may have no single entry point at all)._
+Note however, that a Blech program may consist of several files, one program file and several (sub-)modules.
+See the [modules chapter](../modules/#compilation-units) for details.

 The `singleton` keyword is optional and may be used to indicate that there may exist only one instance of this subprogram in a concurrent context.
 For example, this is useful to indicate early on in the development phase that an activity will have some interaction with the external environment.